SocietyForArtisticResearch/rc-pandoc-help/01-01-B-follow_search.md

     <tr>
         <td>Copyright</td>
         <td>The copyright owner of the exposition as such
-        <br> Note: media elements within an exposition and citations may have their own copyright owner expressed</td>
+        <br>Note: individual media elements within an exposition may each have their own copyright and license.
+            All of these can be found under copyrights on the META page</td>
         <td>Required</td>
     </tr>
     <tr>